nasriblack/SoftBussBookingBack1.1/README.md

 - first connection is establish using the io.on connection event ! ( the io is our server )
 - every connection of user have his own socket.id =>

+- Brodcast => send the msg except this socket !
+- we use often the io.to("room1)

 Sender
 ```js
 socket.emit("hello", "world", (response) => {